taskno/readGeotiff/README.md

 ### **Examples**
 After compilation of the code, executable program can be run with following parameteres from console.

-With projection coordinates:
+Using projection coordinates:

 	yourBinary.exe input:/../sample.tif X:432109.876 Y:4567890.987 bandNo:1

-With pixel coordinates:
+Using pixel coordinates:

 	yourBinary.exe input:sample.tif i:10 j:15 bandNo:2